approvals/ApprovalTests.cpp/doc/how_tos/mdsource/ScrubNonDeterministicOutput.source.md

 ## Pre-made Scrubbers

+### Regular Expressions (regex)

+Approval Tests provides lots of convenience methods to scrub text based on regular expressions.

+For example, here is an example where random numbers are scrubbed:

+snippet: simple_regex_scrubbing

+This will produce:

+snippet: ScrubberTests.test_createRegexScrubber_with_string_input_and_fixed_result.approved.txt

+**Note**: In the above example, the caller passes in a `std::string`, and for convenience of the calling code, Approval Tests converts that to a `std::regex`.
+The calling code is responsible for making sure that the string contains a valid regular expression.

+There are many combinations of these parameters, that allow for customization at whatever level you need, the most complex being:

+snippet: complex_regex_scrubbing

+This will produce:

+snippet: ScrubberTests.test_createRegexScrubber.approved.txt

 ### GUID

-You can scrub GUIDs by using a pointer to the function `Scrubbers::scrubGuid`, for example the following code:
+You can scrub GUIDs by using a pointer to the function `Scrubbers::scrubGuid`.

+For example the following code:

 snippet: guid_scrubbing